 Table 7 shows restraint use by county and gender.
 Female occupants were observed to have rates above 80% in 14 of 16 counties.
 In comparison, 9 counties showed male rates at the same level.
-In fact, the male seat belt use rate was lower than the female rate in all counties.
-For both genders, the two highest rates were found in Stark and McKenzie counties, Burleigh and Stutsman counties had the two lowest.
+In fact, the

 The sample by gender and occupant position also remains stable from year to year.
 As described in Table 8, drivers were more than twice as likely to be male than female (8,833 compared with 4,683).
 In contrast, passengers were more than twice as likely to be female than male (1,408 compared with 860).